lostsreeni/mental-meter/README.md

 ### Production Build & Testing

-MindMeter is deployed as a fully static export.
+MentalMeter is deployed as a fully static export.
 To test the production build locally:

 1. Build the application: